ds-04/gluster_scripts/README.md

 # gluster_scripts
-Scripts for Gluster filesystem administration
+Scripts and notes for Gluster filesystem administration

 # In this repo (USE AT OWN RISK!):